Nursing in Australia: History of nursing education

 Student Nurses were paid employees of the parent hospital and their conditions of employment were consistent with the Registered Nurses Award.
 If a student nurse missed time off through sick leave over the three years of training this time was added on to be worked at the end of the three years to comply with meeting the prescribed hours of practicum.
-Hospitals awarded distinctive badges and veils for females upon graduation.
+Hospitals awarded distinctive badges and veils for women upon graduation.
 In addition, state registering authorities awarded a badge of registration in recognition of passing the state final exams.
 These were generally worn with pride on the uniform collars.

 As early as the 1930s, attempts were made to establish university-credentialed nursing courses in Australia, most notably by the director of nursing at the Royal Melbourne Hospital and the University of Melbourne.
 As recently as the 1980s, Sandra Stacy, one of the first Australian nurses to attain a PhD enrolled in a school of anthropology to submit her thesis.

 In the late 1970s, the Royal College of Nursing Australia pioneered a course that became the Diploma of Applied Science (Nursing), awarded by the Lincoln Institute in Melbourne (now part of La Trobe University) and Cumberland College of Health Sciences in Sydney (now part of the University of Sydney).
 The transfer of nursing education to the university sector continued throughout the 1980s, and gradually hospital schools ceased operating.
 In the early 1990s, universities finally granted nursing education the same status as allied health, and awarded bachelor degrees in nursing rather than diplomas for entry-level courses.

 The first move towards baccalaureate recognition was the development of the Bachelor of Applied Science (Advanced Nursing), a postgraduate degree that required registration as a registered nurse as a prerequisite to admission, and completion of 16 units.
 This course is no longer offered, and has been superseded by the transition of "post basic courses" conducted by various hospitals as a form of in-service training to the tertiary sector.
 The Australian College of Nursing still runs postgraduate certificate courses for nurses in many specialities.